 Q: What should I expect from a good criminal defense lawyer?

 A: A good criminal defense lawyer should provide you with attentive, personalized service and keep you informed about the progress of your case.
 They should have extensive knowledge of Newton, North Carolina criminal defense laws and strategies.
 They must be prepared to invest the necessary time and resources to build a strong defense on your behalf.
 Additionally, a good criminal defense lawyer should be an effective communicator.
 This meant that they must be able to explain complex legal concepts in an easy-to-understand manner.
 Finally, they can be a zealous advocate for your rights in and out of the courtroom.

-Get Started With Helton, Cody & Associates, PLLC, Today
+Get Started With Law Office of Lyndon R. Helton, PLLC, Today

 When you are facing criminal charges, time is of the essence.
 The sooner you enlist the help of a qualified and experienced criminal defense attorney, the better your chances are of achieving a favorable outcome in your case.

-At Helton, Cody & Associates, PLLC, our legal team provides personalized and comprehensive representation for all our clients.
+At Law Office of Lyndon R. Helton, PLLC, our legal team provides personalized and comprehensive representation for all our clients.
 It is our mission to ensure that you understand the charges against you and are provided with a strong defense.
 We uphold the belief that each of our clients is entitled to a fair trial.
 Their innocence should be vigorously defended in court until proven otherwise.
 For more information about our services, or to schedule a consultation with an experienced criminal lawyer, please contact us today.
 We look forward to assisting you.